ha0ye/intro-project-org/README.md

 -   implement recommended practices for file and folder organization in projects
 -   use and apply file naming conventions
--   understand the principles for metadata documentation
+-   understand principles for documenting data and methods